|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Daily Technical Indicators: [See GLD daily technical indicators chart] Daily Williams' Percentage Range and Lane's Stochastic are strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought daily overbought Williams' Percentage Range and Lane's Stochastic.
-The daily MACD line is above its signal line since August 22, 2025.
+Daily Technical Indicators: [See GLD daily technical indicators chart] Daily Williams' Percentage Range and Lane's Stochastic are overbought.
+Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range and Lane's Stochastic.
+Daily Lane's Stochastic and MACD have bearish divergence.
+Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with daily Lane's Stochastic and MACD bearish divergence.
+Use the following link to access Lane's Stochastic help.
+The daily MACD line is above its signal line since November 25, 2025.
 This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.
-The price touches the upper Bollinger Band.
-The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
-The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
-Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term uptrend is getting weak.

 | |